amykatenicho/DataCultureIoT/README.md

 <a name="Task1" />
 ##Setup##
 The following sections are intended to setup your environment to be able to create and run your solutions with Windows 10 IoT Core.
+An email was sent prior to Data Culture Technical Day with the instructions below.

 <a name="Task11" />
 ###Setting up your Software###